contre95/notesOLD/Digitales/Apuntes/Coding/Clean Architecture/CleanArchPart01.md

 * Testable.
 The business rules can be tested without the UI, database, web server, or any other external element.
 * Independent of the UI.
 The UI can change easily, without changing the rest of the system.
 A web UI could be replaced with a console UI, for example, without changing the business rules.
 * Independent of the database.
 You can swap out Oracle or SQL Server for Mongo, BigTable, CouchDB, or something else.
 Your business rules are not bound to the database.
 * Independent of any external agency.
-In fact, your business rules don’t know anything at all about the interfaces to the outside world.
+In fact, your business rules don't know anything at all about the interfaces to the outside world.

 ![Clean Arch](./images/CleanArchitecture.jpg)